Carotid artery surgery - discharge

-Carotid endarterectomy - discharge; CEA - discharge; Angioplasty - carotid artery - discharge; Percutaneous transluminal angioplasty - carotid artery - discharge; PTA - carotid artery - discharge
+Carotid endarterectomy - discharge; CEA - discharge; Percutaneous transluminal angioplasty - carotid artery - discharge; PTA - carotid artery - discharge

 You had carotid artery surgery to restore proper blood flow to your brain.
-Your surgeon made an incision in your neck over your carotid artery.
+Your surgeon made an incision (cut) in your neck over your carotid artery.
 A tube was put in place for blood to flow around the blocked area during your surgery.
 Your surgeon opened your carotid artery and carefully removed plaque from inside it.
-The surgeon may have placed a stent (a wire mesh tube) in this area to help keep the artery open.
-Your artery was closed up with stitches after the plaque was removed.
+The surgeon may have placed a stent (a tiny wire mesh tube) in this area to help keep the artery open.
+Your artery was closed with stitches after the plaque was removed.
 The skin incision was closed with surgical tape.

 During your surgery, your heart and brain activity were monitored closely.

-You should be able to do most of your normal activities within 3 to 4 weeks.
+You should be able to do most of your normal activities within 3 - 4 weeks.
 You may have a slight neck ache for about 2 weeks.

 You may start doing everyday activities as soon as you are able.
 You may need help with meals, taking care of the house, and shopping at first.

 You may have some numbness along your jaw and near your earlobe.
-This is from your cut.
-Most of the time, this goes away in 6 to 12 months.
+This is from the incision.
+Most of the time, this goes away in 6 - 12 months.

 Having carotid artery surgery does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.
 To prevent this: